loophp/collection/docs/pages/api.rst

 first time till the end of the list.

 .. warning:: The `callbacks` parameter is variadic and they are evaluated as a logical ``OR``.
-             If you're looking for a logical ``AND``, you have make multiple calls to the same operation.
+             If you're looking for a logical ``AND``, you have to make multiple calls to the same operation.

 Interface: `DropWhileable`_